cactus-compute/cactus-flutter/README.md

 ## Retrieval-Augmented Generation (RAG)

-The `CactusRAG` class provides a local vector database for storing, managing, and searching documents.
+The `CactusRAG` class provides a local vector database for storing, managing, and searching documents with automatic text chunking.
 It uses [ObjectBox](https://objectbox.io/) for efficient on-device storage and retrieval, making it ideal for building RAG applications that run entirely locally.

+**Key Features:**
+- **Automatic Text Chunking**: Documents are automatically split into configurable chunks with overlap for better context preservation
+- **Embedding Generation**: Integrates with `CactusLM` to automatically generate embeddings for each chunk
+- **Vector Search**: Performs cosine similarity search across document chunks
+- **Document Management**: Supports create, read, update, and delete operations with automatic chunk handling

 ### Basic Usage
 ```dart